 (ii) A number (where allowed at all, either alone or as an adjunct) consisting of more than four digits, unless the number has a special significance that makes it exceptionally easy to remember.

-Examples: "11537" would not be registrable, but "Isola 2000" or "Fahrenheit 451" would.
+Examples: "11537" would be precluded.

 (iii) A designation consisting of more than three independent words, unless special circumstances make it easy to remember.